JannieI/canvas-workstation-V3/src/app/roadmap.md

     - add drag fields - to X = Add, Drag away = delete from headers
     - add drag field to Y = Pivot!
 Decide local or in backend
     - add functionality = filter, sort, etc.  Decide here OR in app component ...
 Maybe only here
+BUG: if using a custom vega spec, the editor does not understand this.

 **Dashboard**
 1. Easy to drill in and out of dates - year - month - day, etc